thkwznk/aseprite-scripts/ROADMAP.md

 - [Feature] Color Outline
 - [Improvement] Preview for Three Sheer Rotation is now closely resembling the default Aseprite preview
 - [Fix] Preview for Three Sheer Rotation is now rendering layers in the correct order
+- [Fix] Disable Three Sheer Rotation in the menu if there are no cels selected

 Future: